-ITEM CLARIFICATION Jumps A "saving Toe-Loop" (when a skater uses a toe-loop between jumps in a combination to save the element caused by loss of control), will be considered a stepping out by the judges and will be called as NO JUMP, occupying a box.
-Axel, doubles and triples can be performed maximum twice.
+ITEM CLARIFICATION Jumps A "saving Toe-Loop" (when a skater uses a toe-loop between jumps in a combination to save the element caused by loss of control), will be considered a stepping out by the judges, and will be called as NO JUMP, occupying a box.
+In all the categories above Minis, singles with base value, axel, doubles, and triples can be performed maximum twice.
 If presented twice, one must be in combination.
-For example, if the

-T skater falls on the 2F supposed to be the first jump of the combo (It mut be call as a Solo Jump) and then performs another 2F solo jump, the system starred out the second one (because it is second 2F executed without combining it).
+For example, if the skater falls on the 2F solo jump and then falls again on the 2F supposed to be the first jump of the combo jump, the system will consider the second 2F as a Solo Jump and it will not be considered in the value of the technical content.
 A Waltz jump will be accepted as an attempt of the required Axel element.
-Every solo jump, including one-rotation jumps, will be called in all the categories Single jumps that are performed within a transition and have a clear choreographic intent (except Tots and Minis), the TP has the authority not to call them.
+Every solo jump, including one-rotation jumps, will be called in all the categories.
+Single jumps that are performed within a transition and have a clear choreographic intent (except Tots and Minis), the TP has the authority not to call them.
 Half rotated jumps where the skaters open from their wrapped position in the air and land in an open position (not coded landing) will be called DOWNGRADED.
-Combination Jumps Any change of foot between jumps would, with a clear weight transfer, mean the breakup of the combination and would be considered as two elements.
+Jumps landed on two feet (not in a crossed position) will be called DOWNGRADED.
+Combination Jumps Any change of foot, with a clear weight transfer between jumps would mean the breakup of the combination and would be considered as two elements.
 For Junior & Senior: If in between the doubles and/or the triples there are more than one connecting jump, the following jump will not have the increase percentage from its value on a combination jump.
 Double three at landing of any jump will stop the combo.
 In general, to save a Combo Jump with a defective landing in the middle, there should be at least a half-rotation jump in the air plus a three turn to correct the lack of rotation in order to continue with the combination jump.

-Espoir to Senior, one-rotation jumps will be called, credited and count toward the total number of jumps, when they are placed on first or last position of the Combination Jump, the rest will be considered connecting Jumps and therefore will receive the NJ nomenclature.
+Espoir to Youth, one-rotation jumps will be called, credited and count toward the total number of jumps, when they are placed on first or last position of the Combination Jump.
+Junior and Senior, one rotation jumps placed on the first or last position of the combination jump will be called, given NO VALUE and count toward the total number of jumps allowed.
 The same combo cannot be presented more than once, if this happens, the second combo jump will be starred out and given No Value.
 Lutz Jump It is responsibility of the technical panel to call the Lutz jump if the required technical characteristics are fulfilled.
-If the Lutz is declared but it does not fulfill the technical characteristics, the technical panel will call 'Lutz No Edge' and the system will give to the element 50% of its value and the judges will score accordingly to the guidelines.
+If the Lutz is declared but it does not fulfill the technical characteristics, the technical panel will call 'Lutz No Edge' and the system will give to the element 70% of its value and the judges will score accordingly to the guidelines.